RaymondLoranger/map_sorter/README.md

 # Map Sorter

-Sorts a list of `maps` as per a list of sort specs (ascending/descending keys).
+Sorts a list of `maps` as per a list of `sort specs` (ascending/descending keys).

+Also supports:

+- keywords
+- structs implementing the Access behaviour
-Also works for keywords or structures implementing the Access behaviour.
+- nested maps, keywords or structs implementing the Access behaviour

 ## Installation

-The package can be installed by adding `:map_sorter` to your list of dependencies in `mix.exs`:
+Add the `:map_sorter` dependency to your `mix.exs` file:

 ```elixir
 def deps() do